tock/tock/doc/reference/trd-hil-design.md

 local, on-chip sensor, an analog sensor connected to an ADC, or a digital sensor over a bus.

 HILs are used for many purposes within the kernel.
 They can be directly accessed by kernel services, such as the in-kernel process console using the UART HIL.
 They can be exposed to processes with system driver capsules, such as with GPIO.
 They can be virtualized to allow multiple clients to share a single resource, such as with the virtual timer capsule.

 This variety of use cases place a complex set of requirements on how a HIL must behave.
-For example, Tock expects that every HIL is virtualizable: it is possible to take one instance of the trait and allow multiple clients to use it simultaneously through queueing, such that each one thinks it has its own, independent instance of the trait.
-Because virtualization means requests can be queued, all HILs must be nonblocking and so have a callback for completion.
+For example, Tock expects that every HIL is
+virtualizable: it is possible to take one instance of the trait and allow multiple clients to use it simultaneously, such that each one thinks it has its own, independent instance of the trait.
+Because virtualization often means requests can be queued and the Tock kernel has a single stack, all HILs must be nonblocking and so have a callback for completion.
 This has implications to buffer management and ownership.

-This document describes these requirements and provides a set of design rules for HILs.
+This document describes these requirements and describes a set of design rules for HILs.
 They are:

 1. Do not issue synchronous callbacks.
 2. Split-phase operations return a synchronous `Result` type which includes an error code in its `Err` value.
 3. Split-phase operations with a buffer parameter return a tuple in their error result, which includes the passed buffer as an element.
 4. Split-phase operrations with a buffer parameter take a mutable reference even if their access is read-only.
-5. Split-phase completion callbacks include an `Option<ErrorCode>` as a parameter; these errors are a superset of the synchronous errors.
+5. Split-phase completion callbacks include a `Result` parameter whose `Err` contains  an ErrorCode`; these errors are a superset of the synchronous errors.
 6. Split-phase completion callbacks for an operation with a buffer parameter return the buffer.
-7. Separate control and datapath operations into separate traits.
-8. Use fine-grained traits that separate out different use cases.
+7. Use fine-grained traits that separate out different use cases.
+8. Separate control and datapath operations into separate traits.
 9. Blocking APIs are not general: use them sparingly, if at all.

 The rest of this document describes each of these rules and their reasoning.

 While these are design rules, they are not sarosanct.
-There are of course reasons or edge cases why a particular HIL might need to break one (or more) of them.
-In such cases, it's usually good to read and understand the reasoning behind the rule; if those considerations don't apply in your use case, then it might be OK to break the rules.
-But it's important that this exception is true for *all* implementations of the HIL, not just yours; a HIL is intended to be a general, reusable API, not a specific implementation.
+There are reasons or edge cases why a particular HIL might need to break one (or more) of them.
+In such cases, be sure to understand the reasoning behind the rule; if those considerations don't apply in your use case, then it might be OK to break it.
+But it's important to realize the exception is true for *all* implementations of the HIL, not just yours; a HIL is intended to be a general, reusable API, not a specific implementation.